pm2-hive/pm2-hive.github.io/docs/full.md

 # git@deployment:username/anyrepo.git
 # This is for cloning any repo that uses that IdentityFile.
 This is a good way to make sure that your remote cloning commands use the appropriate key
 ```

-## Windows Consideration

-To run the deploy script under Windows, you need to use a unix shell like bash, so we recommend to install either [Git bash](https://git-scm.com/download/win), [Babun](http://babun.github.io/) or  [Cygwin](https://cygwin.com/install.html)

-## Contributing

-The module is <a href="https://github.com/Unitech/pm2-deploy">https://github.com/Unitech/pm2-deploy</a>
-Feel free to PR for any changes or fix.

 <center style="margin-top: 28px; margin-bottom: 23px">